har-in-air/ESP32C3_BLUETOOTH_AUDIO_VARIO/README.md

 ## Power On
 To power on, press the `PWR` button and hold (~1 second) until you see the power/bluetooth LED turn on.
 Release.

+The vario will first indicate the battery charge status with a series of long beeps.
+5 beeps for fully charged, 1 beep for discharged.

+After a pause, the vario will indicate the countdown to gyro calibration with a series of 10 shorter beeps.
+You should ensure the vario is left undisturbed, in any orientation (do not hold it in your hand).
+At the end of the countdown and a brief pause, you may hear an initial squawk as the filter initializes, but it should settle down in a few seconds.
+Now the vario is operational and providing audio feedback.

+If you want to force accelerometer re-calibration, press the `PCCA` button during the gyro calibration countdown.
+Now the vario will start a 50 short beep countdown at a fast rate.
+At this point you should place the vario flat on a horizontal surface (confirm with a bubble level if possible) without any disturbance, vibrations etc. Do not hold or press down on the vario case.
+At the end of the 50 beeps, the accelerometer will be calibrated, and then the countdown to gyro calibration will start.

+### Power/Bluetooth LED
 If Bluetooth transmission is disabled, the power/bluetooth LED will stay on.

 If Bluetooth transmission is enabled, the power/bluetooth LED will start blinking once every 2 seconds after transmission starts.

+### Audio Mute
+When the vario has finished initialization and is providing vario audio feedback, a brief press of the `PCCA` button  will toggle the audio on / off.

+This is convenient if you have set the zero-tone threshold to a negative value or close to zero and don't want the distraction of a beeping vario while you are hooked in to the glider and waiting to launch.

 ## Power Off
 To power off, press the `PWR` button and hold (~2 seconds) until you hear a confirmation audio tone.
 If the power/bluetooth LED was on, it will turn off as well.
 Release.

-## Audio Mute
-When the vario has finished initialization and is providing vario audio feedback, a brief press of the `PCCA` button  will toggle the audio on / off.

-This is convenient if you have set the zero-tone threshold to a negative value or close to zero and don't want the distraction of a beeping vario while you are hooked in to the glider and waiting to launch.
+# Credits

+Prototype design, component sourcing, PCB assembly and testing in collaboration with Benoit Arnal.